chaos-lord/CryEd/README.md

 Once ratings have been sorted out, when a cry is added it will be rated from 1 to 5 stars (*'s) representing the percieved quality at emulating the real cry.
 The rating scale is below.

-\***** is a perfect cry matching a vanilla cry almost exactly, given the limits of the hardware
+\*\*\*\*\* is a perfect cry matching a vanilla cry almost exactly, given the limits of the hardware

-\**** is a very good cry that can't be told from vanilla unless they are played side by side.

-\*** is a solid cry that is identifyable as the pokemon, but is slightly off.
+\*\*\*\* is a solid cry that is identifyable as the pokemon, but is slightly off.

-\** is a cry that does the job, but is flawed.
+\*\*\*  is a cry that does the job and sounds reasonably like the pokemons, but is flawed.

-\* is a well fitting placeholder that should be replaced.
+\*\* is a well fitting placeholder, but does not match the pokemon's original.

+\* is obviously wrong and does not fit the pokemon even as a new cry.

+# Fakemons

+Fakemon submissions are permitted to the library, so long as the fakemon exists in at least 1 finished or otherwise prominant hack (it need not be gen 2), but they are stored seperatly in fakemoncrydata.asm to retain the ability for the basic crydata to be drag and dropped into an all vanilla mons hack.

 # How to port the cry list to your crystal16 based project: